Frequently Asked Questions

-As part of our ongoing effort to support students as they navigate circumstances resulting from the COVID-19 pandemic, there will be no application fee for the Winter Entry Program (January 2021).
+As part of our ongoing effort to support students, there will be no application fee for the Winter Entry Program (January 2022).
 Please view the Winter Entry Application Instructions for steps on how to submit an application for the program without paying a fee.

 If I applied to Drexel University for the fall and was admitted to the University, but did not confirm my enrollment, do I need to submit a new application?

 No, if we have an active application on file for you for fall 2021, you can visit your Discover Drexel portal to fill out the Winter Entry Request Form.

 If you have withdrawn your fall 2021 application already, please contact firstname.lastname@example.org to have it reactivated.

 If I applied and was admitted for the fall term, but did not confirm my enrollment, will my financial aid offer remain the same for the Winter Entry Program?